Art-Sells/Arells/Build-Notes.md

 ### Optimize-UI/UX for mobile
 - Test everything........... (including inspect)
-- Remove "sign in" dynamic to test in mobile...
+- Remove "sign in" dynamic and "1 minute timer "to test in mobile...
 - - Check "view my portfolio slide up" when calendar open on multiple landscape/portrait modes...

 ### Sign In/Up